LiamRahav/advent-of-code-solutions/README.md

-This repo is full of all my solutions for the Advent of Code Christmas challenge thing (http://adventofcode.com)
+This repo is full of all my solutions for the Advent of Code christmas programming challenge (http://adventofcode.com)

 I wrote everything in Python 2.7.6